The Gathering Storm (2002 film): Locations

 Churchill's real-life family home Chartwell was used for the scenes at his house and grounds.
 Indoor scenes were not filmed inside the house itself, but in replicas of its rooms built on Chartwell's lawn.

 Reception

 In 2016, Mark Lawson of The Guardian chose The Gathering Storm as the most memorable television portrayal of Churchill.
 He wrote: "This BBC-HBO account of Churchill's return from exile to save his nation will always be the one to beat.
 Finney doesn’t take many roles, and his meticulous preparation is apparent: he uncannily walks and talks almost exactly as Churchill did, while also vividly suggesting – especially in a scene where the leader, nude in his bathroom, dictates a speech to a secretary – the character’s battles between body and mind."

-The review aggregation website Rotten Tomatoes gave the film a 83% approval rating based on 6 reviews, with an average rating of 6.60/10.
+The review aggregation website Rotten Tomatoes gave the film an 83% approval rating based on 6 reviews, with an average rating of 6.60/10.